Suicide Call Back Service

-If you choose to tell people the circumstances, but not the details, you might decide to say something like, "He died by suicide (took his own life/killed himself).
-I'm not ready to talk about the details, but I'm thankful for your support."
+If you choose to tell people the circumstances, but not the details, you might decide to say something like, “He died by suicide (took his own life/killed himself).
+I’m not ready to talk about the details whilst mourning, but I’m thankful for your support.”

 It can be helpful to communicate to family members and friends how you feel about what information is shared and how you would prefer to have your loved one’s death conveyed.
 This may help to prevent details you wish to keep private being talked about in a public setting.

 Resuming your normal routine can help you to cope with the grief and feel a sense of normalcy in your life.
-Going back to the workplace following the suicide of a loved one can be daunting.
-It is important to take your time and return when you feel ready.
+Going back to the workplace following the suicide of a loved one can be daunting though, so it is important to take your time and return when you feel ready.
 Here are some ways you can prepare:

 - Talk to your boss about the timing to return.